 The Diagram in 6.5 needs to be updated to include new attributes.

-Some tidying up / corrections of the rest of the material in 6.5 and theCorrect the order of the elements in the table in 6.3.6
+Correct the order of the elements in the table in 6.3.6

 -----------------------Start of change 1-------------------------------------------

 Resource data types

 Description

 Each oneM2M Resource Data Type is defined using XML Schema (XSD), and supplied as a separate XSD document.
 This XML Schema defines the attributes of the Resource in accordance with TS-0001 [Error!
 Reference source not found.].
 It represents an entire resource.
 In other words if and only if a requestor retrieves an entire resource in XML format, the XML that is returned shall be valid with respect to the schema for that resource.
 Note that the payload of a Create or Update request primitive does not necessarily have to be valid according to the schema, as this payload is not required to contain values for all the resource attributes.
 For example, a resource might contain mandatory read-only attributes which do not appear in a Create or Update request.